Ling Shuhua

-Ling Shuhua (凌叔华 (凌叔華); March 25, 1900–1990), also known as Su-hua Ling Chen after her marriage, was a Chinese modernist writer and painter whose short stories became popular during the 1920s and 1930s.
+Ling Shuhua (凌叔华 (凌叔華); March 25, 1900 – 1990), also known as Su-hua Ling Chen after her marriage, was a Chinese modernist writer and painter whose short stories became popular during the 1920s and 1930s.
 Her work is characterized by her use of symbolism and boudoir literature.

 Biography

-Ling Shuhua was born Ling Ruitang on March 25th 1904 in Beijing.
-Shuhua was the daughter of the third concubine of a high ranking Qing official, Ling Fupeng, from the southern province of Canton, who later served as the mayor of Beijing.
+Ling Shuhua was born Ling Ruitang on March 25, 1904 in Beijing.
+Shuhua was the daughter of the third concubine of a high ranking Qing official, Ling Fupeng, from the southern province of Canton, who later served as the mayor of Beijing and governor of Hebei Province.
 She had a younger sister, Amy Ling Shuhao, who married K. K. Chen.

 She lived in the familial mansion until the age of seven; she then was sent to Kyoto to study.
-In 1922, Ling Shuhua enrolled Yenching (Yanjing) University in Beijing, studied French, English and Japanese.
+In 1922, Ling Shuhua enrolled Yenching University in Beijing, studied French, English and Japanese.
 She went to school alongside the poet and writer Bing Xin.

 And in 1924, Ling met Chen Yuan in Beijing.
 At the time, Chen Yuan was an English professor at Peking University, an influential literary critic, and also an editor for magazines.
 Chen helped Ling published several articles.
 However, several of her published articles were accused of plagiarism to foreign articles.
 Chen rose to fame in a debate with Lu Xun, a famous Chinese writer, because Chen believed Lu disclosed Ling's plagiarism.
-Through Chen Yuan, Ling shuhua got to know many famous writers of the time, such as Shen Congwen.
+Through Chen Yuan, Ling got to know many famous writers of the time, such as Shen Congwen.